 Maven, like any other opensource project, relies heavily on the efforts of the entire user community to be ever vigilent for improvements, logging of defects, communicating use-cases, generating documentation, and being wary of other users in need.
 This is a quick guide outlining what members of the Maven community may do to make the system work better for everyone.

 There is already a comprehensive Guide to Helping With Maven.
 That guide focuses upon beginning as a supporter, with information on how to help the coding effort.

 Just as any other healthy project requires a quick turn-around on defects, and a transparent method of users to have their wishes heard, so too does Maven need your help.
 Refer to the Issue Tracking page.

 For Maven developers, committers, PMC: there is a Developers Guide.

 The concept of a public repository built into the core architecture of Maven makes it necessarily community-centric.
 There are a few simple things that Maven users may do to help keep that community thriving.

 The best thing that a user can do is to set up their own remote repository mirror containing the projects needed: this is called a repository manager.
 This reduces strain on the Maven central repository, and allows new users to get acquainted with Maven easier and quicker.
 This is especially important for power-users and corporations.
 The incentive behind this is, controlling your own servers can give you desired level of security and more control over uptime, resulting in a better experience for your users.
 With that said, keep the following sentiment in mind:

 DO NOT wget THE ENTIRE REPOSITORY!

 Please take only the jars you need.
-We understand this is may entail more work, but grabbing all 9+ Gigs of binaries really kills our servers.
+We understand this is may entail more work, but grabbing more than 1,7 TiB of binaries really kills our servers.

 These are a few of the watering holes around which Maven users tend to gather.

 Maven has a number of Mailing Lists, and the Maven User List is specifically dedicated to answering questions about all Maven things.

-Log into the #maven IRC channel on irc.codehaus.org with your favorite IRC client or with web IRC client.
+Log into the #maven IRC channel on irc.freenode.net with your favorite IRC client or with web IRC chat.